soundless/google_translate_command_line/README.md

 google_translate_command_line
 =============================

-A Command Line bash script for translating words on Ubuntu.
-Default translation language is "en" to "zh", or "zh" to "en".
+A Command Line Bash Script for translating word/sentence on Ubuntu/Debian by Google Translate.
+Default translation language is from "en" to "zh", or vice versa.

+It also provides a way to download the pronunciation of the words/sentence and play it on your computer with mpg123.

 Usage
 -----